Odin-SMR/qsmr/Settings/q_fields.rst

 BACKEND_NR
    An integer.
 Index of expected backend.
 Index coding described in L1B ATBD.

-BASELINE_PIECEWISE
+FREQUENCY
+   A structure.
+Definition of baseline off-set retrieval.
+The fields of the structure are as follows.
+RETRIEVE: A boolean, flagging if baseline off-set shall be retrieved or not.
+UNC: A priori uncertainty (1 std dev).
+PIECEWISE:
    A boolean.
 If set to false, the baseline off-set is assumed to be constant over the complete frequency band.
 If set to true, a baseline off-set is fitted for each autocorrelator sub-band pair.

-BASELINE_SI
-   A scalar.
-The standard deviation of baseline off-set variability.

 CONTINUA_FILE
    A string.
 Full path to file containing description of absorption